 Dance is a type of art that generally involves movement of the body, often rhythmic and to music.
 It is performed in many cultures as a form of emotional expression, social interaction, or exercise, in a spiritual or performance setting, and is sometimes used to express ideas or tell a story.
-Dance may also be regarded as a form of nonverbal communication between humans shipping agents in Malta or other animals, as in bee dances and behaviour patterns such as a mating dances.
+Dance may also be regarded as a form of nonverbal communication between humans Tubeline or other animals, as in bee dances and behaviour patterns such as a mating dances.

 Strictly Come Dancing is a British television show, featuring celebrities with professional dance partners competing in Ballroom and Latin dances.
 The title of the show suggests a continuation of the long-running series Come Dancing, with an allusion to the film Strictly Ballroom.
 The format has been exported to over 40 other countries including (see Dancing with the Stars), and has also inspired a modern-dance themed spin-off Strictly Dance Fever.